Free Power of Attorney

 What is a Power of Attorney?

-A Power of Attorney, sometimes called a POA, is a document that individuals use to allow another person to make decisions on their behalf regarding their finances, business, and personal matters.
-In certain jurisdictions (e.g. Australian Capital Territory and Queensland), a Power of Attorney will give someone the authority to make decisions regarding a person's health care as well.
+A Power of Attorney (POA) is a document that individuals use to allow another person to make decisions on their behalf regarding their finances, business, and personal matters.
+In certain jurisdictions (e.g., the Australian Capital Territory and Queensland), a Power of Attorney also gives someone the authority to make decisions regarding a person's health care.

-Depending on your situation, you have the option to create a general or enduring Power of Attorney and add specific directions, limit certain decisions, or set conditions that need to be met before an action can be made.
+Depending on your situation, you can create a general or enduring Power of Attorney and add specific directions, limit certain decisions, or set conditions that need to be met before an action can be taken.

 LawDepot's Power of Attorney template can be customised for: